oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 In this example, an SD-JWT with a complex object is demonstrated.
 Here, the data structures defined in OIDC4IDA [@OIDC.IDA] are used.

-The Issuer is using the following user data:
+The Issuer is using the following input claim set:

 <{{examples/complex_ekyc/user_claims.json}}

-The Issuer in this example sends the two claims `birthdate` and `place_of_birth` in the `claims` element in plain text.
-The following shows the resulting SD-JWT payload:
+The following payload is used for the SD-JWT:

 <{{examples/complex_ekyc/sd_jwt_payload.json}}

-With the following Disclosures:
+The following Disclosures are created by the Issuer:

 {{examples/complex_ekyc/disclosures.md}}

-The following is a non-normative example of a presented SD-JWT without a Key Binding JWT that the Verifier would receive with a selection of the Disclosures:
+The following is how a presentation of the SD-JWT without a Key Binding JWT could look like:

 <{{examples/complex_ekyc/sd_jwt_presentation.txt}}

-After the verification of the data, the Verifier will pass the following result on to the application for further processing:
+After the validation, the Verifier will have the following data for further processing:

 <{{examples/complex_ekyc/verified_contents.json}}

 ## Example 4a - Verifiable Credentials with JSON payload based on the SD-JWT format

-This example illustrates how to use the artifacts defined in this specification to secure Verifiable Credentials with JSON payload based on the SD-JWT format as defined in [@I-D.terbu-sd-jwt-vc].

-In this example, Key Binding is applied and Verifiable Presentation can be signed using a Holder's public key passed in a `cnf` Claim in the SD-JWT.
+In this example, the artifacts defined in this specification are used to secure Verifiable Credentials with JSON payload based on the SD-JWT format as defined in [@I-D.terbu-sd-jwt-vc].
+Key Binding is applied using the Holder's public key passed in a `cnf` Claim in the SD-JWT.

-The following data will be used in this example:
+The Issuer is using the following input claim set:

 <{{examples/w3c-vc/user_claims.json}}

-An issued SD-JWT might look as follows (with Line breaks for formatting only):
+The following is the issued SD-JWT (with line breaks for formatting only):

 <{{examples/w3c-vc/sd_jwt_issuance.txt}}

-The payload of a corresponding SD-JWT looks as follows:
+The following payload is used for the SD-JWT:

 <{{examples/w3c-vc/sd_jwt_payload.json}}

-Disclosures:
+The following Disclosures are created by the Issuer:

 {{examples/w3c-vc/disclosures.md}}

-A presentation of the SD-JWT that discloses only `given_name` and `is_over_18` claims with a Key Binding JWT could look as follows:
+The following is how a presentation of the SD-JWT with Key Binding JWT that discloses only `given_name` and `is_over_18` claims with a Key Binding JWT could look like:

 <{{examples/w3c-vc/sd_jwt_presentation.txt}}

-The payload of a corresponding Key Binding JWT looks as follows:
+The following is the payload of a corresponding Key Binding JWT:

 <{{examples/w3c-vc/kb_jwt_payload.json}}

-After the verification of the data, the Verifier will pass the following result on to the application for further processing:
+After the validation, the Verifier will have the following data for further processing:

 <{{examples/w3c-vc/verified_contents.json}}

 ## Example 4b - W3C Verifiable Credentials Data Model v2.0

-This example illustrates how to use the artifacts defined in this specification to secure a payload that is represented as a W3C Verifiable Credentials Data Model v2.0 [@VC_DATA_v2.0].
+In this example, the artifacts defined in this specification are used to secure a payload that is represented as a W3C Verifiable Credentials Data Model v2.0 [@VC_DATA_v2.0].

-In this example, Key Binding is applied using the Holder's public key passed in a `cnf` Claim in the SD-JWT.
+Key Binding is applied
+using the Holder's public key passed in a `cnf` Claim in the SD-JWT.

-Below is a non-normative example of an SD-JWT represented as a W3C VC using JSON-LD.

-The following data will be used in this example:
+The Issuer is using the following input claim set:

 <{{examples/jsonld/user_claims.json}}

-An issued SD-JWT might look as follows (with Line breaks for formatting only):
+The following is the issued SD-JWT (with line breaks for formatting only):

 <{{examples/jsonld/sd_jwt_issuance.txt}}

-The payload of a corresponding SD-JWT looks as follows:
+The following payload is used for the SD-JWT:

 <{{examples/jsonld/sd_jwt_payload.json}}

-Disclosures:
+The following Disclosures are created by the Issuer:

 {{examples/jsonld/disclosures.md}}

-The following is a non-normative example of a presented SD-JWT with Key Binding.
-It only discloses `type`, `medicinalProductName`, `atcCode` of the vaccine, `type` of the `recipient`, `type`, `order` and `dateOfVaccination`.
+The following is how a presentation of the SD-JWT with Key Binding JWT that discloses only `type`, `medicinalProductName`, `atcCode` of the vaccine, `type` of the `recipient`, `type`, `order` and `dateOfVaccination` could look like:

 <{{examples/jsonld/sd_jwt_presentation.txt}}